Allergy Support for Primary Schools

 Guidance FAQs

-• How many adrenaline auto-injectors should a child with allergies have at the setting?
+• How many adrenaline auto-injectors should a student with allergies have at school?

 • Who is allowed to administer adrenaline in an emergency?